jgraettinger/blog/event-streaming-like-1978.md

 needs to track it,
 and must produce recoverable checkpoints which include it.

-And that's the core of it:
+And that's the core issue:
 streaming frameworks ask that we adapt _our_ programs to the realities of _their_ execution model.

-Unfortunately they ask that we throw out the Unix philosophy along the way:
+Unfortunately they ask that we throw out the
+Unix Philosophy along the way:

 > Write programs that do one thing and do it well.

-Instead we write a few lines of core logic wrapped in many more of boilerplate, with a state store interface that we didn't ask for in place of a Python dictionary, with hard-coded input and output sources & sinks, and baked in expectations of how it's deployed (YARN).
+Instead we write a few lines of core logic wrapped in many more of boilerplate, with an awkward state store interface in place of a Python dictionary, with hard-coded input and output sources & sinks, and specific expectations of how the application is deployed and scaled.

 > Write programs to work together.